-The long-term expected rate of return on pension plan investments is 7.9 percent.
+The long-term expected rate of return on pension plan investments is 7.50 percent.
 The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Long-Term Expected

-Asset Class Target Allocation Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

 Domestic stocks 45% 5.50%

 International stocks 15 6.00

 Bonds 18 1.45

 Alternative assets 20 6.40

 Cash 2 0.50

-F. Discount Rate
+6. Discount Rate

-The discount rate used to measure the total pension liability was 7.9 percent.
-The discount rate did not change since the prior measurement date.
+The discount rate used to measure the total pension liability was 7.50 percent in 2016, a reduction of the 7.90 percent used in 2015.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
-Based on that assumption, each of the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
+Based on that assumption, the fiduciary net position of the General Employees Retirement Plan was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Defined Benefit Pension Plan (Continued)
+A. Defined Benefit Pension Plan (Continued)